hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 The lack of real estate data makes it more difficult to identify slum areas but the idea of using satellite data to locate clusters of upmapped populations is promising.

+If we wanted to refine this process, we could pay for access to the commerical real estate data mentioned above.

 ## Conclusions and recommendations for further work.